|

 In 1989, needing a break from the demands of the music business,

-Dan and his family, which now included a daughter, Elise, moved
+the family, which now included a daughter, Elise, moved

-closer to his heart.
+close to my heart.

 an early radio hit for LeAnn and was included on her classic album "Blue."
 The